Accreditation of Prior Experiential Learning (APEL) CPPD

 - If you do not have a diploma qualification or equivalent required for entry to a top-up undergraduate degree programme at the School of Health Sciences;

-- If you have completed one or more modules at degree level at the School of Health Sciences, City University London, or at another institution in the UK, and do not have a diploma level qualification, but wish to join a top-up undergraduate degree programme;
+- If you have completed one or more modules at degree level at the School of Health Sciences, City, University of London, or at another institution in the UK, and do not have a diploma level qualification, but wish to join a top-up undergraduate degree programme;

-- If you wish study for a mentorship qualification (Supporting and Assessing Learning Practice Settings, NM3272) at City University, which is a degree level module and do not have a diploma, you will need to complete the APEL module
+- If you wish study for a mentorship qualification (Supporting and Assessing Learning Practice Settings, NM3272) at City, which is a degree level module and do not have a diploma, you will need to complete the APEL module

 |Start Date||Cost||Course Code||Apply|

-- You do not possess a diploma or equivalent qualification, to enable you to proceed directly to degree level learning.
+- You must possess 120 level 4 credits.
+This would be equivalent to (level 4) certificate level qualifications in the UK.
 Please note that if you have gained a diploma qualification overseas, this may be equivalent to a certificate qualification in UK.
 In the latter case you will need to enrol for the APEL module before joining the a BSc top-up degree programme

 - You may have studied for occasional degree level modules in the past or more recently, but do not have a diploma or equivalent qualification.